capport-wg/7710bis/README.md

 Internet-Draft             DHCP Captive-Portal                 June 2020

-   The maximum length of the URI that can be carried in IPv4 DHCP is 255 bytes, so URIs longer than 255 bytes SHOULD NOT be provisioned via IPv6 DHCP options.
+   As the maximum length of the URI that can be carried in IPv4 DHCP is 255 bytes, URIs longer than this SHOULD NOT be provisioned via IPv6 DHCP options.

 2.3.
 The Captive-Portal IPv6 RA Option